alangrainger/share-note/CONTRIBUTING.md

 ### Things that look like bugs but aren't

-- `note.shareAsPlainText(true)` *enables* unencrypted sharing.
-The name is honest about user intent, but reads inverted if you skim. `isEncrypted = !isPlainText`.
-- `internalLinkToSharedNote` can fail silently and return `false`.
-That's by design — best-effort link rewriting; the caller falls through to "remove the link, keep the text".
+- `resolveSharedLink(linkText)` on `ShareService` returns `undefined` on lookup failure (the called Obsidian API can throw on missing files).
+That's by design — best-effort link rewriting; `rewriteLinks` falls through to "remove the link, keep the text".
+- The byte-length header on uploaded SVG strings (Excalidraw) is intentionally omitted - `FileUpload.byteLength` is optional, and `string.length` isn't a meaningful byte count for arbitrary text.
+The header is gated on truthiness in `api.ts`.
+- `ShareService.share()` doesn't restore the original view-state when capture fails - only on the success path.
+Preserved from the original behaviour.
+If you want to change this, do it intentionally.

 ---